Cold sores are also known as fever blisters and it is commonly known to be caused by a virus.

 - Your pediatrician can advise on any other painkillers suitable for the age of your infant

 If you have this problem within the family you do need to be more vigilant with hygiene.
-Your local health care practice can advise you.
-You can seek help with available treatments in the link above.
+Your health care practice can advise you.
+You can also seek help with available treatments in the link above or perhaps you have to start eating healthier, in that case I recommend you visit the juicer expert over at LinkedIn.
+They can point you in the right direction to start consuming more fruits and vegetables.